 Macintosh computers have long had proponents among business users, such as those in the art department, for instance.
 But in terms of pure numbers, Macs barely make the charts.
-Still, disillusionment with the Windows platforms
+Still, disillusionment with the Windows platforms is motivating some CIOs to consider a radical move: an enterprise-wide switch from Windows to Macintosh.

 Dale N. Frantz, CIO of Tacoma, Wash.-based Auto Warehousing Co., is working on a proof-of-concept project with his company's home-grown ERP system.
 The system is built on Microsoft's SQL server technology, but he's testing whether a front-end application would allow Macs to work with the SQL-based system.